SuzanTurner/OneTouch/README.md

 # OneTouch - toggle between touchscreen laptops with One Touch
+> Tested on Yoga Slim 2in1

 ### Some Background
-In the excitement of purchasing a new touchscreen laptop, i decided to make this tool in order to toggle between touchscreen and non touchscreen mode.
+In the excitement of purchasing a new touchscreen laptop, I decided to make this tool in order to toggle between touchscreen and non-touchscreen mode.

-### Installation:
+### Installation and Setup:
-1. Download the `OneTouch.exe` file and run it as administator.
-It should automatically place itself in the tray inside taskbar.
+1. Download the `OneTouch.exe` file and run it as administrator.
+It should automatically place itself in the tray inside the taskbar.
-2. Click on icon to toggle between ts modes.
+2. Click on the icon to toggle between ts modes.
 3. **Use`<crtl> + <alt> + t`** as a shortcut key.